yannvon/cascadeth/data/Cascadeth.md

 - [ ] Instead of stateRoot and chaning it everywhere, one could imagine updating currentBlock root. (and reverting previous changes)
 - [x] Solving problem of total stake in the system -> How to initialize cleanly ?
 How to keep track if growing / getting smaller through fees ?
 - [ ] Improve unconfirmed datastructure according to sketch above, this would allow us to remove transactions/clean old acks from it. (currently it just keeps getting bigger & not garbage collection)
+- [ ] uint as nonce instead of big.int creates problem after a lot of txs